Metastatic Cancer: When Cancer Spreads

 - causing new blood vessels to grow, which creates a blood supply that allows the metastatic tumor to continue growing

 Most of the time, spreading cancer cells die at some point in this process.
 But, as long as conditions are favorable for the cancer cells at every step, some of them are able to form new tumors in other parts of the body.
 Metastatic cancer cells can also remain inactive at a distant site for many years before they begin to grow again, if at all.
+(Audio descriptive and interactive transcript version of video available.)

 Where Cancer Spreads